Redocly/redocly-cli/docs/commands/stats.md

 #### Pass an OpenAPI file

-You can use `stats` command with an OpenAPI description directly, with a command like the following:
+You can use the `stats` command with an OpenAPI description directly, with a command like the following:

 ```bash
 redocly stats openapi/openapi.yaml